 How to Check Your Balls for Testicular Cancer

 Ok.
 You know that you should check your balls.
 How do you do it?
 It's pretty easy, and we have a handy guide for you right here.
 And if you need some real scientific deets on what are gonads, you can do some research first.

 Start in a Warm Shower

 You can check your balls anywhere; you just have to drop your shorts.
 But, you'll get the best results when the tissues are relaxed.
 For that, a warm shower goes a long way.
 You don't want a stinging hot shower, but a warm one relaxes everything and makes it much less likely that you'll find a false red flag.
 It's better for the check, and it's better for your sanity.
 You don't want every inch of your testicles to feel like a tumor.

 The actual technique for a testicle check is pretty easy.
 You're going to gently roll each ball around in your fingers.
 If you hurry or go strong, you will hurt yourself, and that's not necessary.
 As you feel around, you're looking for bumps or lumps and anything that seems unusual.
 While you're checking, there are a few things to remember.

 First, it's normal for your balls to be different sizes.
 It's also normal for one to hang lower than the other, so don't worry about that.
 When it comes to ball size, what you care about is either testicle changing size over time.
 If a testicle seems bigger than it used to be, that's a red flag.

 The last thing you want to pay attention to is dull soreness and/or heaviness in the balls.
-If you handle yourself a little too roughly and feel sore, that’s normal.
-If you have persistent soreness (especially if it doesn’t go away after getting off), then you have an issue that needs to be addressed.
+If you handle yourself a little too roughly and feel sore, that's normal.
+If you have persistent soreness (especially if it doesn't go away after getting off), you need to address an issue.

 It's Not Always Cancer